Tajinder-Dhoot/notes/backend/C#/c#notes.md

 - Public:
 - Private:
 - Protected: Can be used in dervied classes but not in other classes

-### Virtual Methods
-- Virtual methods or properties may be overridden in the derived classes.

 ### Type Casting
 #### Upcasting